-For assistance for noise that occurs outside business hours it is recommended you contact City Watch on 1300 655 860 or the Police on 131 444.
-You are requested not to make more than two calls to City Watch for the same occurrence and if the noise continues you should consider contacting the Police direct.
+For assistance for noise that occurs outside business hours it is recommended you contact City Rangers on 1300 655 860 or the Police on 131 444.
+You are requested not to make more than two calls to City Rangers for the same occurrence and if the noise continues you should consider contacting the Police direct.
 Please note that the Police have to prioritise calls for assistance and they may not be able to attend as soon as you would like.

 Guidelines and Information on Various Noise Types

-The following links will provide some guidelines and information on some of the most frequent complaints the City receives:
+The following links provide some guidelines and information on some of the most frequent complaints the City receives: